KnowageLabs/Knowage-Documentation/installation-guide/knowage-ce-installer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Knowage CE Installer requires one of the following **external databases**:

-- MySQL Server 5.5 or above already installed
+- MySQL Server 5.5 or 5.6 or 5.7 already installed
 - MariaDB Server 10.2 already installed

 A user with sufficient **permissions to create schemas** must be provided.
+Knowage CE Installer connects to database using a JDBC driver via TCP/IP connection.

 If you are using MySQL Server 5.7 we suggest to set following configuration in file ``my.ini``: